erply/identity-wrapper/README.md

 # Identity Wrapper
-Identity Wrapper is a GO component to provide Identity endpoints for other services.
+Identity Wrapper is a GO component to provide ERPLY Identity Service endpoints for other GO projects.

+For example:
-For example to get, revoke and verify JWT.
-Also possible to login with credentials etc.
+* login with credentials
+* launch apps
+* get JWT
+* revoke JWT
+* verify JWT.
+* etc.

 ### Requirements
 * go 1.12+